kriztiank-UCN/nextjs-with-typescript/README.md

 ## Loading Component

-The special file loading.js helps you create meaningful Loading UI with React Suspense.
+The special file loading.tsx helps you create meaningful Loading UI with React Suspense.
 With this convention, you can show an instant loading state from the server while the content of a route segment loads.
 The new content is automatically swapped in once rendering is complete.

 - tours/loading.tsx